How to Pay Off $15,000 in Credit Card Debt

 Your bank’s website or app may also have a budget feature that shows where your money goes and helps you target money for certain items.
 It’s worth checking with your bank to see if it does.

-There are a variety of apps and other resources that can help, and there are a variety of online budget tools and templates to guide you.
+There are a variety of budgeting apps and other resources that can help, and there are a variety of online budget tools and templates to guide you.

 2. Debt Management Program